The 15 Best Software Development Companies in Romania

 Why Companies Outsource to Romania

 The IT sector isn't concentrated in one city.
-Bucharest hosts 46% of IT employees, but Cluj-Napoca, Romania (often called the "Silicon Valley of Eastern Europe," with 12% of the IT workforce and over 1,300 IT companies offering software solutions from web development to enterprise platforms), Timisoara (automotive software, IoT, and mobile app development), and Iasi (home to Amazon's first Eastern European R&D center) collectively account for another 32%.
+Bucharest hosts 46% of IT employees, but Cluj-Napoca, Romania (often called the "Silicon Valley of Eastern Europe," with 12% of the IT workforce and over 1,300 IT companies per Cluj IT Cluster, offering software solutions from web development to enterprise platforms), Timisoara (automotive software, IoT, and mobile app development), and Iasi (home to Amazon's first Eastern European R&D center) collectively account for another 32%.
 Oracle employs approximately 4,000 people in Romania.
 Adobe runs its most important EMEA R&D center there.
 Microsoft, Google, Bosch, and Endava all maintain significant operations.

 "Romania has become one of Europe's most established destinations for IT outsourcing.
 A strong engineering culture, a large and continuously growing talent pool, and competitive delivery costs have positioned Romanian developers as long-term technology partners for US and European companies." — Dan Bucureanu, N-iX